-Babies who have not yet been weaned
+Babies who haven't been weaned

 Babies who are eating solids

 If your baby is eating solid foods, give them plenty of water or diluted fruit juice.
-Try to encourage them to eat fruit, which can be pureed or chopped, depending on their ability to chew.
+Try to encourage them to eat fruit, which can be puréed or chopped, depending on their ability to chew.
 The best fruits for babies to eat to treat constipation are: